Chartered Certified Accountants

-The General Data Protection Regulation (GDPR) will replace the existing Data Protection Act and takes effect from 25 May.
+The General Data Protection Regulation (GDPR) replaced the Data Protection Act and applies from 25 May 2018.

 Whilst there are similarities between the Data Protection Act and the GDPR, there are some new elements and significant enhancements.

-The new GDPR will require all organisations that deal with individuals living in an EU member state to protect the personal information belonging to those individuals and to have verified proof of such protection.
-Failure to comply with the new regulation will result in significant fines.
+The GDPR requires all organisations that deal with individuals living in an EU member state to protect the personal information belonging to those individuals and to have verified proof of such protection.
+Failure to comply with the regulation will result in significant fines.

 Here we look at the scope and some of the key principles of the GDPR.

 The GDPR applies to both controllers and processors of data, as defined under the Data Protection Act.
 Controllers say how and why personal data is processed, and the processor acts on the controller's behalf to process the data.
 Your organisation may be both a controller and a processor, or just a controller or just a processor.